AI AgentΒΆ

 ---|---|---|

-Tool Actions are child-nodes to AI Agent Nodes.
+Tool actions are child Nodes of AI Agent Nodes.
 They define actions that can be taken by the AI Agent.
-If an AI Agent wants to execute the Tool, the branch below the child-Node is executed.
+If an AI Agent wants to execute the tool, the branch below the child Node is executed.

-Clicking on the Tool Node lets you define a tool, set its parameters, and allows for debugging by enabling detailed messages about the tool's execution.
+Clicking the Tool Node lets you define a tool, set its parameters, and allows debugging by enabling detailed messages about the tool's execution.

 Parameter | Type | Description |